Hack The Box - Mirai

 I tried logging in with default credentials but they didn't work.
 So, the next move was to try to login over SSH.

 Since the system was using a Raspberry Pi, I assumed that it was running the most common OS for Raspberry Pis, Raspberry Pi OS.
-Therefore, I attempted to login over SSH using the default credentials.
+Therefore, I attempted to log in over SSH using the default credentials:

 username: pi